ninelabs/mpcloud-design-system/brand.md

 Only the logos provided within this document are approved for use.

-1. Using the “Solo N" as part of a word, or as a letter of the alphabet
 1. Adding extra elements to any brand mark
 1. Stretching any brand mark
 1. Rotating any brand mark